We can build a healthier future, together

 Take action to improve health in the African American community

 Heart disease.
 The leading cause of death in African Americans is heart disease.
-In fact, the rate of high blood pressure in African Americans is the highest in the world!
+In fact, the rate of high blood pressure in African Americans in the U.S. is among the highest in the world.
 High blood pressure can lead to a range of problems, including heart attack, heart failure, stroke, and kidney failure.
 High blood pressure, high blood cholesterol, and smoking are key risk factors for heart disease.

 Our Community.
 Our Health. videos